WPI-CS3733-2024D/team-agilecodesters/documents/DesignDocument.md

 Explain the purpose for providing this design document.
 If this is a revision of an earlier document, please make sure to summarize what changes have been made during the revision (keep this discussion brief).

+"Purpose of this design document is to list out the database model"
 # 2. Component-level Design

 (**Note**: You should describe the design for the end product (completed application) - not only your iteration1 version.
 You will revise this document and add more details later.)